 Without the proper technology – and the data insights that technology enables – there’s no way a company can get the visibility it needs into its global risk.
 Without the right technology in a global company, trying to navigate data is like trying to navigate a treacherous and steep mountainside blind and in the dark – maybe someone can do it, but I sure can’t see how.

-Neither could the experts on the Compliance Week Panel.
+Neither could the experts on the panel.